Our Child Development Centers

 After School, Vacation and Holidays, Summer Camp

-One Hope United’s School Age Program offers children a well-rounded before- and after-school education that includes academic enhancements, group activities to promote social and emotional development and plenty of exercise.
+One Hope United’s School Age Program offers children a well-rounded before and/or after education that includes academic enhancements, group activities to promote social and emotional development and plenty of exercise.
 Our school-age children have opportunities to choose activities that will provide a change of pace from the structured school day.
 We promote self-expression through art, singing, dancing and drama.
 Cooperative group activities build language and social skills, while time in the gym and on the playground strengthens their bodies.
 One Hope United’s School Age Program emphasizes healthy lifestyles and proper nutrition with the understanding that a healthy body fuels a healthy mind.The centers also follow the hands-on Science, Technology, Engineering and Mathematics (STEM) philosophy where children learn problem-solving skills that help bolster their academic performance.
 Additionally, homework time is provided with assistance by qualified teachers.

 School-age children have opportunities to work together on creative projects, play board games and be with friends in a supervised setting.